 The lifestyle: working from home so you can be at home with your dogs!
 There was a time in our society when this lifestyle (or any semblance of it) was not even considered to be something to work towards.
 Many people would want to stay home with the children, which is obviously a valid, important… Read More How To Become A Stay-At-Home Dog Person

 In the world of dog training there are so many views, options and practices that one could utilize to help with one’s dog.
 It really is mind-boggling when one goes to decide what to do or train.
-It is often drilled into the novice dog owner’s mind that going to training classes, where you are… Read More Tiny Tips For Successful Dog Training
+It is often drilled into the novice dog owner’s mind that going to training classes, where you are… Read More Easy Tips For Training The “Stubborn” Dog

 This post, originally published in Oct.
 2015, has been updated and is republished.
 It is an accepted belief of some that certain dog breeds are not very smart.
 These breeds are generally listed on the dog intelligence list at about # 40 or higher – mostly higher.
 One of these breeds is the French Bulldog.… Read More French Bulldog Agility Training: Is It Possible?

 Most of the time when we humans interact with our dogs we have the mindset that what we say goes.
 The dog must comply with our wishes even if it is something that the dog dislikes.
 This especially applies to things we HAVE to do to our dogs such as vet visits, nail clipping, grooming,… Read More Teaching Your Dog A “Consent” Behaviour

 My Kuvasz Ira, was diagnosed with a mild form of Mega-Esophagus when he was two years old.
 This is simply an enlargement of the esophagus which makes it difficult for the dog to swallow food.
 It can be in only portions of the esophagus, (or in one part, as in Ira’s case thankfully) or in… Read More Dealing With Mega-Esophagus In Dogs